Pembury History, Family Crest & Coats of Arms

 Early Notables of the Pembury family (pre 1700)

-More information is included under the topic Early Pembury Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Pembury Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pembury family to Ireland